cconsta1/cconsta1.github.io/_pages/about.md

 <p style="text-align: justify;">

 Hello and welcome to my page!
-I'm Chrysovalantis Constantinou, a Postdoctoral Research Fellow in Medical Imaging AI at the Computation-based Science and Technology Research Center (CaSToRC) of <a href="https://www.cyi.ac.cy/">The Cyprus Institute</a>.
-My research focuses on applying artificial intelligence and machine learning techniques to medical imaging, specifically in building predictive models from MRI scans. <br> <br>
+I'm Chrysovalantis Constantinou, most recently a Postdoctoral Research Fellow in Medical Imaging AI at the Computation-based Science and Technology Research Center (CaSToRC) of <a href="https://www.cyi.ac.cy/">The Cyprus Institute</a>.
+My research focused on applying artificial intelligence and machine learning techniques to medical imaging, specifically in building predictive models from MRI scans. <br> <br>